ROCm/rocWMMA/README.md

 ### synchronize_workgroup
 Performs synchronization across multiple wavefronts in a workgroup.
 It also ensures the synchronization of shared/global memory accesses across wavefronts.

-### prioritize_wavefront
-Scheduler prioritization setting for wavefronts executing concurrently on a compute unit (occupancy > 1).
-Accepts values between 0 (lowest) and 3 (highest).
-Wavefronts are by default equal priority 0 which can be promoted whenever real-time precedence is required.

-### sched_barrier
-The compiler is generally able (under various circumstances) to re-order assembly instructions in optimization passes to satisfy constraints in resource usage or performance models while maintaining correctness.
-That means there are no guarantees the C++ code will generate assembly instructions in the order it is written, as long as the result is the same.
-Introducing a sched_barrier provides hints to the compiler that C++ code up until the barrier MUST be scheduled in assembly before the barrier occurs.
-Schedule barriers can be used to provide explicit restraints on execution order.

-### mem_barrier
-Similar to a schedule barrier which influences execution order of instructions, mem_barrier provides explicit scheduling hints for memory operations.
-Specifically for rocWMMA, barriers may be introduced for either global memory (vmcnt) or local memory (lgkmcnt) operations.
-Memory instructions issued before the barrier are scheduled to complete no later than the barrier.

-### vector_mem_barrier
-A specialization of the mem_barrier, affecting only previously issued global memory instructions.

-### lds_mem_barrier
-A specialization of the mem_barrier, affecting only previously issued local memory instructions.

 ## Cooperative API Functions

 ### load_matrix_coop_sync / store_matrix_coop_sync